 Ans: Please check if the check box for change documents is checked or not in Customizing

-Ans: My client has default setting of 10% overhead and now they want to change.
+Ans: My client has a default setting of 10% overhead and now they want to change.

 Plant Maintenance and Customer Service–> Maintenance and Service Processing–> Maintenance and Service Orders–> Functions and Settings for Order Types–>Costing Data for Maintenance–> and Service Orders–> Maintain Costing Sheet

-Select the costing sheet that you are using and push costing sheet rows, next see the column overhead rate, select the row and push overhead rate.
+Select the costing sheet that you are using and push costing sheet rows, next see the column overhead rate, select the row, and push the overhead rate.

 consumer number, check your maintenance item or plan details.